roc-streaming/roc-toolkit/docs/sphinx/development/continuous_integration.rst

 Docker images for continuous integration and cross-compilation are prepared using Docker Hub automated builds.
 They are based on official upstream images, adding pre-installed packages required for build.
 Dockerfiles for images are hosted in a separate GitHub repository.
 When a Dockerfile or an upstream image changes, Docker Hub automatically triggers rebuild.

-If images build have to be customized with build arguments it can be accomplished by using :ref:`build hooks`.
+If images build have to be customized with build arguments it can be accomplished by using :ref:`build hooks <build_hooks>`.

 Links:
  * `GitHub Actions page <https://github.com/roc-streaming/roc-toolkit/actions>`_